sergiotaborda/lense-lang/docs/content/objects.md

 # Objects

 In Lense all things are objects and all variables are references.
 This means, no primitives and no static members.
-The Lense back-end compiler will try to use the native plataform's primitives as much as possible to enhance performance, but this is an otimization.
+The Lense back-end compiler may try to use the native plataform's primitives as much as possible to enhance performance, but this is an otimization.
 Conceptually primitives do not exist.

 Instead of static members, Lense has global objects.A global object is declared like: